 Finance Priorities in the COVID Era

-What’s the 2020 Finance survey all about?
+What’s the annual Finance Trends survey all about?

 Major crises expose the true nature of things.
-In the face of extreme pressure, organisations discover how digital, agile, and resilient they really are.
+In the face of extreme pressure, organisations discover how digital, agile and resilient they really are.
 CFOs and finance leaders are leveraging hard-earned lessons from the worldwide pandemic to strengthen organisational agility and resilience, according to the results of Protiviti’s 2020 Global Finance Trends Survey.